 Each year, hundreds of Texas families turn to Texas Health and Human Services (HHS) for information and support for their children who are blind or visually impaired.
-A blind children's specialist from the Blind Children's Vocational Discovery and Development Program (BCVDDP) works with each child and family to create a service plan tailored to the child's needs and circumstances.
+A blind children's specialist from the Blind Children's Vocational Discovery and Development Program (BCVDDP) works with each child and family to create an individualized family service plan tailored to the child's needs and circumstances.
 It’s a flexible document that will develop along with the child.

-How Do I know if my Child is Eligible?
+How do I know if my Child is Eligible?

-Children between the ages of birth and 22 years who live in Texas and have vision impairment may be eligible for services.
+Children between the ages of birth and 22 years who live in Texas and have a vision impairment may be eligible for services.
 See the information below to apply for services.

-What Services Can my Child Receive?
+What Services can my Child Receive?

 - Help children develop the confidence and competence needed to be an active part of their community